Best Hikes In Bulgaria: 16 Bulgaria Hiking Spots

 13. Hiking Golyam Perelik

 The highest peak in the Rhodope Mountains is Golyam Perelik, at 2191 meters above sea level.
-The peak is easy to hike as the terrain is relatively flat, shortening the climbing portions of the terrain and being more of a pleasant walk overall.
+The peak is easy to hike as the terrain is relatively flat, shortening the climbing portions and making the overall walk more pleasant.

-The trail begins at Perelik hut, and trekkers follow the red mark connecting to the actual hiking trail, a rocky pathway that takes you straight up until reaching a fairly big meadow that hikers need to cross.
+The trail begins at Perelik hut, and trekkers follow the red mark connecting to the actual hiking trail.
+This trail is a rocky pathway that goes straight up until reaching a fairly big meadow that hikers need to cross.

-Once the meadow is over, it is possible to admire Golyam Perelik.
-You can reach as far as the gate of a military base at the top of the peak, but access is not allowed after that.
+Once the meadow is over, you can admire Golyam Perelik.
+You can reach the gate of a military base at the top of the peak, but access is not allowed after that.

 14. Hiking Orpheus’ Hills

-This is an easy and relaxing hiking trail, perfect for enjoying the landscape and the natural area of the mountains without stressing about getting lost or not being skilled.
+This is an easy and relaxing hiking trail, perfect for enjoying the landscape and natural area of the mountains without stressing about getting lost or lacking skills.
 It is a good trail for beginners.

 Devil’s Path Hiking Trail And Trigrad Gorge

-Although the Rhodope Mountains seem to host the most accessible trails in the country, they are also home to the two most dangerous trails and only recommended to very skilled and advanced adventurers.
-Either on foot or by car, we do not recommend you take these paths with a light spirit – be prepared for a serious experience.
+Although the Rhodope Mountains seem to host the most accessible trails in the country, they are also home to the two most dangerous trails, which are only recommended to very skilled and advanced adventurers.
+Either on foot or by car, we do not recommend you take these paths with a light spirit—be prepared for a serious experience.

 15. Devil’s Path Hiking Trail

-This is considered among the country’s most dangerous hikes, an extreme hiking trail with very narrow and hazardous stairways and high and impressive cliffs.
+This is considered among the country’s most dangerous hikes.
+It is an extreme trail with very narrow and hazardous stairways and high and impressive cliffs.
 The trail begins at the end of the parish of Borino–Katrandjiinitsata.

 The trail can give you the wrong impression at the beginning, as it is soft and pleasant, but it soon becomes challenging once you reach the scary wooden stairways, with steep and narrow steps going through a small gorge.
 Fortunately, there are safe handrails that make the trail a bit easier.

-The so-called Devil’s Bridge marks the end of the trail.
-This is a natural formation created by the river millions of years ago.
+The Devil’s Bridge marks the end of the trail.
+This natural formation was created by the river millions of years ago.

 16. Trigrad Gorge